IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/mweb_support_ltcsuite_funding_campaign/updates/update2.md

 ---
-title: 'Update 2: Cake Wallet is interested in ltcsuite with MWEB'
+title: 'Update 2: Cake Wallet and Stack Wallet are interested in adding MWEB using ltcsuite'
 summary: 'Update 2: Cake Wallet is interested in ltcsuite with MWEB'
 date: '2024-01-28'
 authorTwitterHandle: 'ltcfoundation'